-Learn how policy-influencers and practitioners are utilizing data to tackle some of the greatest inequalities our communities are facing, and how evidence-based data increases greater understanding of well-being of communities.
+The event explored how policy-influencers and practitioners are utilizing data to tackle some of the greatest inequalities our communities are facing, and how evidence-based data increases greater understanding of well-being of communities.

-Hosted by the New York Fed, the event will highlight community indicators, community data tools, and examples of how data is informing decision making and policy action in communities.
+The discussion highlighted community indicators, community data tools, and examples of how data is informing decision making and policy action in communities.

 Presentation: Well-being Across America: More Unequal, More Insecure (New York Fed)